Site Overlay

 Education: ID Pharmacists educate other healthcare professionals, patients, and the public about infectious diseases, treatments, and infection prevention.

-Drug Information: They maintain and disseminate crucial drug information related to infections and antimicrobials.
+Drug Information: They maintain and disseminate crucial information on infections and antimicrobials.

-IV to PO Conversions: They manage the process of converting patients’ intravenous (IV) antibiotics to oral formulations when appropriate, optimizing care and patient experience.
+IV to PO Conversions: They manage the conversion of patients’ intravenous (IV) antibiotics to oral formulations when appropriate, optimizing care and the patient experience.

 Protocol Development: In hospital settings, they may help develop and implement protocols related to infectious diseases and antimicrobial therapy.